pyro-x/nd0191-c3-react-native/README.md

 or
 ``npm install``

-3. Run the application
-`yarn start``
-or
-``npm start``

-4. Use a mobile device or emulator to view the application.
-Use the Expo go to scan the QR and launch the application on your mobile deviace
+### Options for Running the App

+#### `npm start` or `yarn start`

+Runs the app in development mode.
+Open [http://localhost:19002](http://localhost:19002) in a web browser to view the development server.
+Use the **Expo Go** app on your iOS or Android device and scan the QR code to open the app on your device.

+#### `npm run android` or `yarn android`

+Builds and runs the app on an Android device or emulator.
+If you don't have an emulator installed, you can install [Android Studio](https://developer.android.com/studio) and create a new Android Virtual Device (AVD) to run the app.

+#### `npm run ios` or `yarn ios`

+Builds and runs the app on an iOS device or simulator.
+If you're using a simulator, you must have [XCode](https://developer.apple.com/xcode/) installed on your machine.

 ## AsyncStorage